AspectFX/Project-EaglercraftY-1.9-version/README.md

 AND PLEASE DONT PUT THIS (DMCA)

 Planned Release date:April 30th (i dont have any time to work on and Extend the date Sorry!
-Changed again)
+Changed again) THIS NOT MADE BY A 9 YEARS OLD KID!!
+( i am a teenager my real age is 15 years old) that is the proof

 Working on EaglercraftY
 This project wil have the official Code of minecraft  1.9.4 and this respository will be updated